 I've been enjoying playing around with a Synthstrom Deluge (an all-in-one box of magic ✨), which includes an isomorphic keyboard, so I wanted to create this page as an easy reference for myself and others that might benefit from it.

 So here's a visual reference for an Isomorphic keyboard like the one seen on the Deluge, and the shape of the different triads.
-Just click any of the buttons below to see the chord shape on the keyboard:
+Click on any of the chord types below to see the chord shape on the keyboard:

 Note that here the colored notes illustrate the key of C major.
 This helps to know which notes are in the scale.
 Different notes would be colored/illuminated if in a different key.